THE CANTEEN

 • To respect basic rules of politeness (please, thank you…).

-• To respect other children and the cafeteria staff, to be polite and courteous with their peers and with the adults present.
+• Respect other children and catering staff, be polite and courteous with classmates and adults present.

-• To contribute to the smooth running of the meal by behaving responsibly.
+• Contribute to the smooth running of the meal through a responsible attitude.

 • The school canteen is a place for communal living